SparrowJang/ngGoogleMap/README.md

 ####Refresh this map

-Trigger a event by scope
+Trigger a event by scope.

 ```
 $scope.$broadcast( 'resize' );